ArteenTorabiMarashi/ccm_benchmate/README.md

 + **More Documentation**: We are working on adding more documentation to the package.
 Once we have a more functional package we will create a deatailed documentation for each module and how they can be used together both interactively and in a pipeline.
 + **More Tests**: We are working on adding more tests to the package.
 This is an urgent requirement that we could use help with.
 If you have experience using `pytest` and would like to help us write tests please create a pull request.
 + **More Examples**: We are working on adding more examples to the package.
 If you have suggestions for examples that you would like to see please create an issue on the GitHub repository and we will try to add them.
 + **More Containers**: We are working on adding more containers to the package.
-Once we have a series of containers that can be used to process your data will create instructions as to how to pull them and use them as either Docker or Singularity/Apptainer containers.
+Once we have a series of containers that can be used to process your data, we will create instructions as to how to pull them and use them as either Docker or Singularity/Apptainer containers.

 ### Contributing